AFlowOfCode/bandcamp-streamer/README.md

   * Any other fan's collection / wishlist

 ### Feed page features
-  * Nonstop streaming from 2 separate playlists: Fan activity or new releases
+  * Nonstop streaming from 2 separate playlists: fan activity or new releases
   * Price listed next to "buy now"
   * Volume control